marlietandoc/att_div/README.md

-Analysis code and data for Tandoc et al. (2022) Dividing attention hurts learning in adults but not children.
+Analysis code and data for Tandoc et al. (2022) Dividing attention hurts learning in adults but not children 10.31234/osf.io/aqw28

 By: Marlie Tandoc